Graphical criteria for the identification of marginal causal effects in continuous-time survival and event-history analyses: Graphical local independence Models

 \section{Graphical local independence Models}

-Graphical local independence models (or, local independence graphs) have been suggested and investigated by \cite{Schweder,Aalen87,DidelezRoyalSB,didelez2,mogensen2020}.
-They can be seen as stochastic processes' counterpart to directed acyclic graph models or Bayesian networks \citep{lauritzen1996}.
+Graphical local independence models (or, local independence graphs) have been suggested and investigated by \cite{Schweder,Aalen87,didelez2,DidelezRoyalSB,mogensen2020}.
+They can be seen as stochastic processes' counterpart to directed acyclic graph models or Bayesian networks \citep{lauritzen1996}: { local independence graphs have directed edges, but allow for cycles to represent dynamic feedback}.
 They graphically encode the probabilistic (in)dependence structure between processes.
-Unlike Bayesian networks, which represent conditional independencies between variables, the independencies between processes are in terms of local independencies.
+Unlike Bayesian networks, which represent conditional independencies between variables, the independencies between processes { (the nodes)} are in terms of local independencies.
 Informally this means that, at any time, the presence of one process does not depend on the past of another process given some other information on the past; hence this is an asymmetric notion of independence \citep{Didelez06}.
 In the graph below, for instance, we represent that the process $N^a$ is locally independent of the process $N^b$ but not vice versa:

+Note that there would be a {\em second} directed edge between the two nodes, from $N^b$ to $N^a$, if the processes were mutually locally dependent on each other, i.e. if there was {\em feedback}.

 In this section, we give basic background information on local independence graphs before we formalise the corresponding causal semantics in Section \ref{sec:causalval}.
-For formal details on local independence and its graphical properties, see \citep{Didelez06,DidelezRoyalSB}.